tomoumer/usa_names_sql-tomoumer/README.md

+# PostgreSQL - exercise 1

+This was the very first exercise/assignment using [PostgreSQL](https://www.postgresql.org) that each student of the Data Science Bootcamp did.
+There are some unfinished questions (bonus questions) at the end that I didn't solve (yet?), as we moved to other projects.
+We had a review of the code with the class as well, which is when I added some alternative solutions to certain questions.

+Note: in order to not have all the querries run at all times, I commented each one out after I completed it.

 ## SQL Names

 Save a script containing the query you used to answer each question and your answer (as a comment).